 Legs Up the Wall

-- Have your partner get into Child's Pose with arms extended or relaxed.
+- Have your partner get into child's pose with their arms extended or relaxed.

-- Sit on your partner's hips facing away from his head.
+- Sit on your partner's hips facing away from their head.

-- Lay back on your partner, allowing your spine to follow the curve of his.
+- Lay back on your partner, allowing your spine to follow the curve of their spine.

 - Raise your legs in the air.

-Nearly any yoga position can be done in the Tantric style.
-Visit these sites to learn some other poses.
+Nearly any yoga position can be done in the tantric style.
+There are many helpful tantra yoga resources available online, including: